YR/Cachyr/README.md

 let text = "bar"
 cache.setValue(text, forKey: key)
 let cachedText = cache.value(forKey: key)

-// Or asynchronously
-let cachedText = cache.value(forKey: key) { (value) in
-    // Do something with value
-}
 ```

 All caches are backed by some kind of storage.
 Storage for memory and the file system are included.
 Implement the `CacheStorage` protocol to provide custom storage.

 ### Linking Caches

 Caches can be linked to provide cache layers.
 There is no automatic propagation of changes between caches with one exception; querying a cache for a value or attributes for a value will query the parent if not found (and their parent etc.), and the cache will be updated with the value from the parent if the parent can provide it.
-The keys and values do not have to be the same for the linked caches, you can provide transforms for both.
+The keys and values do not have to be the same for the linked caches as you can provide transforms for both.

 Here is an example of a filesystem cache with a memory cache in front, where the keys and values are the same type: